eEcoLiDAR/miscellaneous/utils/README.md

 q) Quit config
 n/s/q>
 ```
-Then you should enter the name for the connection to a remote storage.
-For this example we use `eecolidar_webdav`, but you can pick a name at your convenience.
+For this example we use `eecolidar_webdav` as the name for the connection to a remote storage, but you can pick a name at your convenience.
 ```
 n/s/q> n
 name> eecolidar_webdav